AdobeDocs/journey-optimizer.de-DE/help/using/configuration/push-configuration.md

 ## Schritt 3: Testen Sie Ihre Mobile App mit einem Ereignis {#mobile-app-test}

 Nachdem Sie Ihre Mobile App sowohl in Adobe Experience Platform als auch in [!DNL Adobe Experience Platform Data Collection] konfiguriert haben, können Sie sie nun testen, bevor Sie Push-Benachrichtigungen an Ihre Profile senden.
-In diesem Anwendungsfall erstellen wir eine Journey, um unsere App als Ziel auszuwählen und ein Ereignis festzulegen, mit dem die Push-Benachrichtigung Trigger wird.
+In diesem Anwendungsbeispiel erstellen wir eine Journey, in der unsere Mobile App als Ziel ausgewählt und ein Ereignis festgelegt wird, das die Push-Benachrichtigung auslöst.

 <!--
 You can use a test mobile app for this use case.
 For more on this, refer to this [page](https://wiki.corp.adobe.com/pages/viewpage.action?spaceKey=CJM&title=Details+of+setting+the+mobile+test+app) (internal use only).